 The Royal Darwin Hospital at Casuarina was opened in 1981 and is the major specialist hospital in the Northern Territory.
-The hospital, with 300 beds, provides a comprehensive health service throughout the Darwin region.
+The hospital, with 350 beds, provides a comprehensive health service through the Darwin region and acts as a referral centre for the Top

-In 1984, the Hospital was determined as the site for the Menzies School of Health Research, and the Hospital and the Department of Health cooperated in establishing the School, which was formally opened by the Governor-General in June 1984.
-A minimum of 800 square metres of office and administrative space is provided for the School by the Hospital and residential accommodation will also be available.
+In 1984, the Hospital was determined as the site for the Menzies School of Health Research, and the hospital and the Department of Health cooperated in establishing the School, which was formally opened by the Governor-General in June 1984.
+A minimum of 800 square metres of office and administrative space is provided for the School by the Hospital and residential accommodation is also made available.
 Interim laboratory accommodation of 400 square metres is provided within the Hospital's laboratory complex for haematology, serology, microbiology, biochemistry, histology, and anatomical pathology services for the School.
 In addition, a fully equipped lecture theatre with 90 seats, tutorial rooms and a library of more than 10 000 volumes plus 400 journal titles and access to computerised library facilities is available.